Interior volume of ($1+D$) dimensional Schwarzschild black hole: Discussions

-Next, considering only Hawking radiation as the reason of change in black hole mass, we observed that for a ($1+D$) dimensional Schwarzschild black hole the rate of increase in CR volume is always positive, suggesting a nonzero interior volume even at the end of Hawking radiation process.
+Considering only Hawking radiation as the reason of change in black hole mass, we observed that for a ($1+D$) dimensional Schwarzschild black hole the rate of increase in CR volume is always positive, suggesting a nonzero interior volume even at the end of Hawking radiation process.
 This is similar to the result found for ($1+3$) dimensional case \cite{Christodoulou:2014yia,Ong:2015dja}.
-It is interesting to note that at the end of Hawking radiation process when mass of the black hole touches the zero value, indicating the horizon surface area is also; but the CR volume remains non zero, leaving a possibility of solving information loss paradox with black hole remnants.
+It is interesting to note that at the end of Hawking radiation process when mass of the black hole touches the zero value, the CR volume remains non zero, leaving a possibility of solving information loss paradox.
 In this paper, we got an additional feature in the change of black hole interior volume.
 It has been observed that as we go to higher dimensions keeping the black hole mass constant, the volume increase gets decelerated.
 Here we have also estimated the total change in CR volume ($V_f-V_i$) during the Hawking radiation process in terms of its initial mass and we have again seen that this estimated volume change also decreases for the increase in dimensions.
-So from these results we can assert that if we go to very higher dimensions we are supposed to get an almost negligible volume increase rate or constant CR volume of a Schwarzschild black hole.
+So from these results we can assert that if we go to very high dimensions we are supposed to get an almost negligible volume increase rate or constant CR volume of a Schwarzschild black hole.
 The precise physical significance of which is unknown to us.